kwang64/intCRT/README.md

 ## Botswana Combination Prevention Project (BCPP)
 intCRT package includes an analysis-ready dataset of HIV-negative individuals from the Botswana Combination Prevention Project (BCPP), structured for survival analysis with clustered interval-censored data.

 The data were sourced from the [publicly released data](https://data.cdc.gov/Global-Health/Botswana-Combination-Prevention-Project-BCPP-Publi/qcw5-4m9q/about_data) conducted by conducted by the Botswana Ministry of Health (MOH), Harvard School of Public Health/Botswana Harvard AIDS Institute Partnership (BHP), and the U.S. Centers for Disease Control and Prevention (CDC).

 ## Vignette
-A detailed vignette demonstrating model fitting, data simulation, and interpretation of results is avaliable.
+A detailed vignette demonstrating model fitting, data simulation, and interpretation of results is available.

 Run this in R:

 ``` r
 browseVignettes("intCRT")